Blue, Red and Grey

-"Blue, Red and Grey" is the eighth song on the Who's 1975 album The Who by Numbers.
+"Blue, Red and Grey" is the eighth song on the Who's seventh studio album The Who by Numbers (1975).
 An acoustic ballad featuring the song's writer, Pete Townshend, on lead vocals, the song is generally considered one of the lighter songs on the album.

 Background

 "Blue, Red and Grey" is sung by Pete Townshend, with the only instrumentation being Townshend on ukulele and John Entwistle playing horns.
 A group version of the song was recorded, but the recording was apparently lost.

 [It] was a ukulele ditty with John Entwistle adding brass band to the misty middle distance.
 It was about nothing at all; it reminded me of an old Smiley Smile Beach Boys number.